CHPC Software: Math Libraries

 math functions in scientific and engineering computations.

 Math libraries can be roughly divided into general libraries, which provide multitude of functionality, and specialized libraries that provide specific functionality.
-Among the general libraries we include Intel Math Kernel Library (MKL) library, AMD Core Math Library (ACML), or GNU Scientific Library (GSL), specialized libraries include BLAS and LAPACK linear algebra libraries, FFTW Fast Fourier Transform library, etc. The general libraries often provide optimized functionality of the specialized libraries, or use them underneath.
+Among the general libraries we include Intel Math Kernel Library (MKL) library, or GNU Scientific Library (GSL).
+The pecialized libraries include BLAS and LAPACK linear algebra libraries, FFTW Fast Fourier Transform library, etc. The general libraries often provide optimized functionality of the specialized libraries, or use them underneath.

 The below listed libraries are the most common libraries that we provide, if you don't see the one you need on the list, please, contact us.

 MKL contains highly optimized math routines.
 It includes full optimized BLAS, LAPACK, sparse solvers, vector math library, random number generators and and fast Fourier transform routines (including FFTW wrappers).
 For more information, consult the Intel Math Kernel Library Documentation.

 MKL is supplied as an independent module, depending on a compiler.
 For example to use MKL with the Intel compiler, we need to load both the compiler and the MKL module: